bouwe77/temba/README.md

 const server = create(config)
 ```

-A request to the `apiPrefix` (e.g. http://localhost:1234/api) will now return the `"It works! ツ"` response message.
+A request to the `apiPrefix` (e.g. http://localhost:1234/api) will now return the `"My API"` response message.

-After configuring the `apiPrefix`, requests to the root URL (e.g. http://localhost:1234/), instead of the `"It works! ツ"` response message, will now either return a `404 Not Found` on `GET` requests, or a `405 Method Not Allowed` for any other HTTP method.
+After configuring the `apiPrefix`, requests to the root URL (e.g. http://localhost:1234/), instead of the `"My API"` response message, will now either return a `404 Not Found` on `GET` requests, or a `405 Method Not Allowed` for any other HTTP method.

 ### Static assets